Vatican II and The New Evangelization World Wide Take Over

 The Bible says salvation is a decision on the part of the individual – Catholic dogma says otherwise.

-20. Jonathan Frederick Lee Ching says:
+20. blank Jonathan Frederick Lee Ching says:

 This conversation reminds me of a Mormon friend’s discourse.
 He had share his faith community’s (notice I did not use the word church, since is another religion altogether) beliefs and we got talking on various points in particular the Holy Trinity (obviously) and the properties of God.
 Where he could not answer he resorted to his “testimony” and started repeating the same things over and over again.Let us in advance agree not to do that sort of thing.